Gaius-Augustus/Augustus/README-cgp.txt

 ccagaggagacagttagtactaaatgcaccaa

                    For running Augustus-cgp on a subset of genomes, simply delete all lines of non-target genomes in --speciesfilenames.
-		   The alignment and phylogenetic tree need no modification.
+		   The alignment and phylogenetic tree need no modification if only a subset of genomes is used.

 --alnfile=aln.maf
           a file containing a multiple sequence alignment of the genomes in MAF format.